Coinbase acquired Earn.com But this you already knew.

 Richard Burton has been pretty vocal recently on his disappointment with how hard it is to get actual data out of the Ethereum blockchain, especially token balances for single wallets.

+This has led to the thinking around Open Protocol Interfaces, a spin on APIs.
 It feels fairly intuitive that this is how in the future we will approach data-reading off of blockchains, so I think it's a topic worth thinking about as well as building.

 A fantastic piece of writing by Jill Carlson, that puts some context around how the Venezuelan Petro came about, how it ultimately failed and how the fate of open platforms is that of getting used in unexpected ways.